lmorg/murex/docs/commands/set.md

 ### Scoping

-Variables are only scoped inside the code block they're defined in (or any children of that code block).
-For example `$foo` will return an empty string in the following code because it's defined within a `try` block then being queried outside of the `try` block:
+Variable scoping is simplified to three layers:

+1. Local variables (`set`, `!set`, `let`)
+2. Global variables (`global`, `!global`)
+3. Environmental variables (`export`, `!export`, `unset`)

+Variables are looked up in that order of too.
+For example a the following code where `set` overrides both the global and environmental variable:

+    » set:    foobar=1
+    » global: foobar=2
+    » export: foobar=3
+    » out: $foobar
+    1

+#### Local variables

+These are defined via `set` and `let`.
+They're variables that are persistent across any blocks within a function.
+Functions will typically be blocks encapsulated like so:

+    function example {
+        # variables scoped inside here
+    }

+...or...

+    private example {
+        # variables scoped inside here
+    }

+...however dynamic autocompletes, events, unit tests and any blocks defined in `config` will also be triggered as functions.

+Code running inside any control flow or error handing structures will be treated as part of the same part of the same scope as the parent function:

+    » function example {
     »     try {
-    »     set foo=bar
+    »         # set 'foobar' inside a `try` block
+    »         set: foobar=example
     »     }
-    » out "foo: $foo"
-    foo:

-However if we define `$foo` above the `try` block then it's value will be changed even though it is being set inside the `try` block:

-    » set foo
-    » try {
-    »     set foo=bar
+    »     # 'foobar' exists outside of `try` because it is scoped to `function` »     out: $foobar
     » }
+    example

+Where this behavior might catch you out is with iteration blocks which create variables, eg `for`, `foreach` and `formap`.
+Any variables created inside them are still shared with any code outside of those structures but still inside the function block.

+Any local variables are only available to that function.
+If a variable is defined in a parent function that goes on to call child functions, then those local variables are not inherited but the child functions:

+    » function parent {
+    »     # set a local variable
+    »     set: foobar=example
+    »     child
+    » }
+    »
+    » function child {
+    »     # returns the `global` value, "not set", because the local `set` isn't inherited »     out: $foobar
+    » }
+    »
+    » global: $foobar="not set"
-    » out "foo: $foo"
+    » parent
-    foo: bar

-So unlike the previous example, this will return `bar`.
+    not set

+It's also worth remembering that any variable defined using `set` in the shells FID (ie in the interactive shell) is localised to structures running in the interactive, REPL, shell and are not inherited by any called functions.

+#### Global variables

-Where `global` differs from `set` is that the variables defined with `global` will scoped at the global shell level (please note this is not the same as environmental variables!) so will cascade down through all scoped code-blocks including those running in other threads.
+Where `global` differs from `set` is that the variables defined with `global` will be scoped at the global shell level (please note this is not the same as environmental variables!) so will cascade down through all scoped code-blocks including those running in other threads.

-It's also worth remembering that any variable defined using `set` in the shell's FID (ie in the interactive shell) is literally the same as using `global`
+#### Environmental variables

 Exported variables (defined via `export`) are system environmental variables.
 Inside _murex_ environmental variables behave much like `global` variables